UBUD: A DIFFERENT SIDE OF BALI

 Cuisine

-And then, of course, there’s food.
-A few restaurants serve traditional Balinese cuisine – look for specialties like bebek betutu (24-hour smoked duck), babi guling (roasted sucking pig) and sate lilit (spicy minced satay).
-Bumbu Bali runs popular Balinese cooking classes that begin with a morning trip to the market; at Cafe Lotus you can dine on Balinese food while watching traditional Balinese dance at the temple next door; and countless places around town sell kopi luwak, the coffee made with predigested beans.
+And then, of course, there is the food.
+A handful of restaurants serve traditional Balinese cuisine, and the standard improves every year.
+Look for specialities like bebek betutu (24-hour smoked duck), babi guling (roasted suckling pig), sate lilit (spicy minced satay wrapped around a lemongrass stick) and the rich peanut-vegetable salad gado-gado.
+Bumbu Bali runs popular Balinese cooking classes that begin with a morning trip to the local market.
+At Cafe Lotus you can dine on Balinese dishes while watching traditional dance at the temple next door, and countless places around town sell kopi luwak, the famously expensive coffee made from beans pre-digested by civet cats.

-Ubud is also famous for vegan, and, particularly, raw cuisine – Alchemy, in the “artists’ village” of Penestenan, up in the ricefields, majors on outstanding raw salads and even raw desserts.
-Sari Organik leads with organic food and Locavore with locally grown dishes, while both Kafe and Clear Cafe have excellent raw options.
+Ubud has also built a global reputation for vegan and raw cuisine.
+Alchemy, in the artists’ village of Penestanan up in the rice fields, majors in outstanding raw salads, smoothie bowls and even raw desserts.
+Sari Organik leads with farm-to-table organic food, Locavore (one of the best restaurants in Indonesia) focuses on locally grown ingredients in tasting menus, and both Kafe and Clear Cafe offer excellent vegan and raw options.

-Mozaic, whose chef Chris Salans cut his teeth working at 3-Michelin-star restaurants in France and with Thomas Keller in the US, offers outstanding dégustation menus that make it an international destination restaurant.
+Mozaic, whose chef Chris Salans cut his teeth at three-Michelin-star restaurants in France and with Thomas Keller in the United States, offers outstanding tasting menus that have turned the restaurant into an international destination.
 Or take your pick from steaks, handmade pasta, gourmet gelato and sushi at spots like Rouge, Tutmak, Cafe des Artistes and Gelato Secret.
+The food scene in Ubud now ranks among the most varied in Southeast Asia for a town of its size.

 Kopi Luwak Beans